JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 ## Reboot Before Testing

 Before you start a benchmark test, you should consider if you need to reboot components or not.
 For some components, it's important to start clean, with fresh memory and empty caches.
 This is especially important for the target machines, as it could cause big variations in test results.
+Another consideration here is to tune the hypervisor connection from your chosen broker to allow for mass actions to take place (such as reboot) within a given time frame.
+Please refer to your broker documentation to read the current best practice guidelines.

 You could argue that a reboot is important for the hypervisor as well, but in our experience, the impact is negligible, especially when you don't use memory sharing technologies on hypervisor level (like ballooning).